paradisec-archive/PARADISEC_workflows/06_audio_digitising.md

 Both of these devices have an 3.5mm output jack for headphones.
 The Panasonic output is configured for mono output only.
 If you are using a tape player that has a mono headphone jack, you will not capture the stereo content of the cassette.
 There are various ways you can simulate a stereo signal, including copying the content of the one channel into a second channel.
 This is NOT true stereo and will sound a bit flat as compared to the original stereo signal.

-Another option is to do as above, but selection one of the channels and adding an off-set
+Another option is to do as above, but selection one of the channels and adding an off-set of 25-40ms. to one of the channels.
+To read more about the **Haas effect** follow the links [here](http://www.benvesco.com/blog/mixing/2008/turn-a-mono-track-into-rich-stereo/){:target="_blank"} and [here](https://en.wikipedia.org/wiki/Precedence_effect){:target="_blank"}.